mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

 ### Understand Deployment Scopes

-You can deploy the MongoDB Community Kubernetes Operator with different scopes based on where you want to deploy MongoDB resources:
+You can deploy the MongoDB Community Kubernetes Operator with different scopes based on where you want to deploy MongoDBCommunity resources:

 - [Operator in Same Namespace as Resources](#operator-in-same-namespace-as-resources)
 - [Operator in Different Namespace Than Resources](#operator-in-different-namespace-than-resources)

 #### Operator in Same Namespace as Resources

 You scope the Operator to a namespace.
-The Operator watches MongoDB resources in that same [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+The Operator watches MongoDBCommunity resources in that same [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 This is the default scope when you install the Operator using the [installation instructions](#procedure).

 #### Operator in Different Namespace Than Resources

 You scope the Operator to a namespace.
-The Operator watches MongoDB resources in other namespaces.
+The Operator watches MongoDBCommunity resources in other namespaces.

 To configure the Operator to watch resources in other namespaces: